heuyklee/heuyklee.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
-Candidate @ Korea Institute of Science and Technology (KAIST)
+Candidate @ KAIST

 profile:
   align: right
   image: my_pic.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: True # crops the image to make it circular
   # more_info: >
   #   <p>555 your office number</p>
   #   <p>123 your address street</p>